p3r7/rpmate/README.md

 This script allows to record a sound an play it back at various RPM ratios.

-The main use is to replay the sample sped up into a hardware sampler to free up memory and add some punch.
+The main use is to replay the sample sped up into a hardware sampler to save memory and add some punch.

 The second page gives instructions on how to then speed down the recorded sample to retrieve original speed/tune.